 About Family Allergy & Asthma Care

 We’ve brought peace of mind to families for over 25 years.
-Our friendly, caring team helps both adults and kids find relief from stressful food allergies, painful itchy eyes and debilitating asthma.
+Our friendly, caring team helps both adults and kids find relief from stressful food allergies, bothersome environmental allergies, and debilitating asthma.

 Being moms and caring for our own families has given us a deeper understanding of how to care for you and your family.
 We understand the need for early morning and evening clinic hours, educational resources, a listening ear, and a caring heart.
 As board-certified allergists we have completed the highest level of training in allergies, asthma, and immunology which allows us to offer you expert care.
 We’re your devoted partners in solving your healthcare needs.

 Treating allergy patients is often like solving a mystery and requires time spent listening and gathering data in order to create a treatment plan that works!
 Now that’s truly fun!

 When I founded FAAC in 1993, I wanted to do things differently to provide an innovative patient-centered experience.
 That’s why, when you visit us, we are able provide services such as allergy testing, sinus CT scans, and lung function tests in the office at the same time as your appointment; we offer extended office hours; and the same clinical team member stays with you through your entire visit.

 My military service as an Army reservist activated for Operation Desert Storm was a life-changing experience.
 Not only did I meet my husband, I solidified my passion to care for entire families because it was my job to care for the military dependents (children and spouses) of Aviano Base in Italy while their family member was deployed.
 Upon my return to the U.S., I chose allergy/immunology as a specialty, partly because I would be able to care for all ages of people – babies to centenarians.
 And that’s just what I have done!
 And now, I’ve been in practice long enough that I often get to see the children of the children I cared for!